Tashdid-Turjo/01.-Odin/README.md

             -> Variables(using let, const), & Operators(number, string, logical, mathematical) (Terms- unary, binary, operand, prefix, postfix, comma), -> Run type -> via browser,
                         -> outside browser environment (that means it will let the browser execute the code, even if it comes from a a file we created.)

+            -> Extra: odin didn't add these in basic js [Document Object Model (DOM) and the Canvas API, which are the fundamental ways JavaScript interacts with HTML.]